aodhmeade/cka-exam-prep/workloads-and-scheduling.md

 - The Pod and the ConfigMap must be in the same 'namespace' and the order of execution matters, i.e. the ConfigMap must be already created for a Pod to reference it.

+- 3 ways a ConfigMap can consume data - from a file, from a directory of files or from a literal value.

 - Imperative: The basic syntax for creating a config map is:
 ```